flutter/website/animations/index.md

 The framework calculates how to transition from the beginning point to the end point.

-The docs listed above, such as the [animations tutorial](/tutorials/animation/) aren't about tweening, specifically, but they use tweens in their examples.
+The documents listed above, such as the [animations tutorial](/tutorials/animation/) aren't about tweening, specifically, but they use tweens in their examples.